yusuke-kawaian/Constructing-NN-by-R/README.md

 ```

 ### the function for normalization
-In this trial, I did normalization below because the dataset is uniform distribution.
+In this trial, I normalize with below equation because the dataset is **uniform distribution**.
 ```
 norm <- function(x){
   return((x-min(x)) / (max(x)-min(x)))